High School Course Semesters Explained

 Jo, our chief curriculum writer, has been homeschooling for more than ten years.
-Two of her children have completed Year 9 at home.
-Like me, she saw the lack of adequate homeschool material to teach Year 9.
+Like me, she saw the lack of adequate homeschool material to teach Year 10.

-After many requests from our My Homeschool community, she took up the challenge of creating a Year 9 program.
-In 2021, we released our exclusive My Homeschool Year 9 Curriculum.
-Our members love it!
+After many requests from our My Homeschool community, she took up the challenge of creating a Year 10 program.
+In 2022, we will release our exclusive My Homeschool Year 10 Curriculum.

 Story by Michelle Morrow (Founder of My Homeschool)